After Trey Spruance let loose the rumour that there was a Mike Patton hardcore band I did a little investigating. Here’s my

 failed investigation with confirmation that Mike Patton is joining Dead Cross and was also working on something else in the studio.

 Edit 13 Dec 2016: The story has now been confirmed as accurate.
-I’ll update the post with more information as it comes to hand.
+All future information on Dead Cross can be found here.

 At the end of August 2016, Trey Spruance was involved with an interview where he discussed all things musical.
 At the very end of the interview, Trey mentioned that he’d heard rumours of a new Mike Patton hardcore band.